prataprc/prataprc.github.io/_posts/2018-10-24-Rust-with-c.md

 date: 2018-10-24
 ---

-Rust is the new systems language language which is, in a way, can truly challenge the dominance of `C` that it enjoys for past 40 years.
+Rust is the new systems language which can, in a way, truly challenge the dominance of `C` that it enjoys for past 40 years.
 Before going further let it be made clear that this post is not to undermine the simplicity or performance of `C` programming.
 In fact, if `C` or `C++` works for some one, for a given project, then there is no need to consider [Rust][rust], for that matter any other language, over `C`.

 If I where to pick `C` as the choice of language for a project, it might be for one or more of the following reasons: